 The Street Events team will be positioned throughout the event areas and will be wearing bright red tops.
 All our staff have access training and will be more than happy to help with enquiries .

 There are no toilets provided on site.
 The nearest accessible toilets can be found at the City Chambers or the Council Advice Shop.
 The accessible toilet in the City Chambers is available seven days a week, 24 hours a day.
 The Advice Shop is open Monday to Thursday, 08:30 to 16:30.
 Ask Street Events staff if you need directions.

-BSL-interpreted street performer shows will take place at West Parliament Square (outside St Giles’ Cathedral) every Saturday during the 2020 Fringe.
+BSL-interpreted street performer shows will take place at West Parliament Square (outside St Giles’ Cathedral) on 07, 11, 21, 25 and 28 August.
 Priority viewing areas will be available close to the interpreters.